 Latches are the sequential logic circuits that are designed using logic gates and are used to store binary information.
 These are level triggered thus operate when they are enabled.
 These are also known as bistable multivibrator because of having two stable states.

 It operates in a way that when the enable pin is active, then every time with the change in input, the output gets changed.
 This means with the change in input, the stored information also changes.
 The figure below represents the logic circuit of the S-R latch:

 Here when the enable signal is active, then each time with the change in input, the stored binary information also changes.
 Thus, it is said to be level sensitive.

 Definition of Flip flop

 Flip flops are also considered as sequential logic circuits as their present output value depends on present and past input and past output.
-However, in case of flip flops clock signalling plays a crucial role because flip flops are necessarily designed to operate with a clock.
+However, in the case of flip flops clock signaling plays a crucial role because flip flops are necessarily designed to operate with a clock.